garystorey/use-standard-shema/README.md

     v.maxLength(100, "Too long")
 )

+// showing the updated form definition for completeness.
+// no real changes here
 const formData = defineForm({
   firstName: {
-    //... same as previous example
+    //... the same as previous example
     validate: validString,
   },
   lastName: {
-    //... same as previous example
+    //... the same as previous example
     validate: validString,
   }
 });

 ```

+In this instance, we simply update the `validString` validator from `zod` to `valibot`.
+`formDefinition` does not change.

 ---